marie-kaul/ywaki-econ.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student at the Department of Economics at Stockholm University.
-My research interests include urban and gender economics, and economic history.
-A long time ag I also dabble(d) in empirical revealed preference.
+I am a first-year PhD in the Department of Economics at Stockholm University.

-**Contact**: marie.kaul@su.se
+My research interests include urban, gender, and public economics.

+I previously worked as a predoctoral research fellow at the Stanford Institute for Economic Policy Research (SIEPR) with Professor Rebecca Diamond.
+Before this, I earned the Master of Philosophy in Economics at the University of Oxford, and a BA in Economics at the University of Manchester.

+Feel free to reach out at marie.kaul@su.se!